RyannKim327/Ai-Haibara/ReadMe.md

 ---
 ### Notes
-> This application is build for
+> This application is build just to be a feature, and later on, this would be a simple application which uses